 As humans, we are by nature social creatures.
 Enter a global pandemic, and our entire worlds have been turned upside down.
 Nearly two-thirds of Americans are working from home, children are learning remotely, and most social interactions take place online.
-Many people have grown relatively accustomed to this new way of life, adapting to the limitations, but the negative impacts on older adults—many of whom are not tech-savvy—has been compounded in recent months.
-In July, it was reported that 46% of adults 65 and older “said that worry and stress related to coronavirus has had a negative impact on their mental health, up from 31% in May.”
-(1)
+Many people have grown relatively accustomed to this new way of life, adapting to the limitations, but the negative impacts of social isolation on older adults—many of whom are not tech-savvy—have been compounded in recent months.
+In July, it was reported that 46% of adults 65 and older “said that worry and stress related to coronavirus has had a negative impact on their mental health,” up from 31% in May.

-Senior isolation also contributes to a 29% increased risk of heart disease and a 32% increased risk of stroke.
-(3) In addition to anxiety-induced ailments, these factors are compounded in quarantine by a poor diet and inactivity leading to rapid physical decline among older adults, which contributes to falls.
+Social isolation also contributes to health risks like a 29% increased risk of heart disease and a 32% increased risk of stroke.
+In addition to anxiety-induced ailments, these factors are compounded in quarantine by a poor diet and inactivity leading to rapid physical decline among older adults, which contributes to falls.

 Below are some suggestions to engage older adults, and hopefully, combat these regressions:

 - Set up a virtual museum tour.
-Uptake put together a list of 75 world-renowned museums offering interactive walk-throughs of their exhibits.
+Here’s a list of 75 world-renowned museums offering interactive walk-throughs of their exhibits.

 - Create a virtual book club where members can meet weekly to discuss their books.